kumar-kalyan/sccclone/README.md

 # sccclone
-This website is the colne of wbscc
+##This website is the colne of West Bengal Student Credit Card Scheme ofiicial web site
-It is build for practice purpose only